Beacon Heights–East Pines station

 Beacon Heights–East Pines station is an under-construction light rail station in Riverdale Park, Maryland, that will be served by the Purple Line.
-It will be located on the south side of Riverdale Road just east of 67th Avenue.
-The station will have a single island platform; original plans called for side platforms.
-As of 2022, the Purple Line is planned to open in 2027.
+It is located on the south side of Riverdale Road just east of 67th Avenue.
+The station has a single island platform; original plans called for side platforms.
+As of 2026, the Purple Line is planned to open in late 2027.